humanmade/altis-analytics/docs/native/experiments.md

 ### Post Title A/B Tests

-With this feature enabled it's simple to create AB Tests for your post titles directly from the post edit screen.
+With this feature enabled it's simple to create A/B Tests for your post titles directly from the post edit screen.

 It is enabled by default but can be disabled via the configuration file: